Calculate how much more you'll earn with a pay raise. See the impact on your paycheck, annual salary, and long-term earnings.

 | Counter-offer / market adj. | 15-25% | $10,500 - $17,500 |

 State income taxes add another layer.
 In California (9.3% marginal rate at this income), the total marginal rate on the raise reaches approximately 39%.
 In Texas, Florida, or other no-income-tax states, the rate stays at approximately 30%.
-A $5,000 raise yields $3,050 after tax in Texas vs. $3,050 in California -- wait, it's $3,500 in Texas vs. roughly $3,050 in California due to the additional state bite.
+A $5,000 raise yields roughly $3,520 after tax in Texas vs. roughly $3,050 in California due to the additional state bite.

 Raises compound over time because each subsequent raise applies to the new, higher base salary.
 A $60,000 starting salary with consistent 4% annual raises grows to $88,830 after 10 years and $131,510 after 20 years.
 The cumulative additional earnings over 20 years total approximately $620,000 compared to a flat $60,000 salary.
 This compounding effect makes early-career salary negotiation disproportionately impactful.